BesrourMS/clean-blog/README.md

 $config['facebook'] = 'https://www.facebook.com/YourPage';
 $config['twitter'] = '@username';
 ```
-Install the '[Pico Pagination Plugin](https://github.com/rewdy/Pico-Pagination)', which allows to show several pages of articles titles.
+Install the [Pico Pagination Plugin](https://github.com/rewdy/Pico-Pagination), which allows to show several pages of articles titles.
 Go to this page to download and install it : https://github.com/rewdy/Pico-Pagination .
 It is basically just copying one file, very easy.Then so you must add this setting to config.php
 ```sh
 $config['pagination_limit'] = 4;
 ```